Zippycz3ch/MMM-PID/README.md

 ## Sample configs
 ### Basic config
-Basic config with only one node, which is two stops.
+Basic config with one node, which is two stops.
 ```
 {
     module: "MMM-PID",